blocknetdx/documentation/source/service-nodes/xbridge-configuration.md

 1. Add the blockchains you want to add trading support for in the `ExchangeWallets=` entry in `xbridge.conf`, denoted by the chain's asset's ticker.
 Separate each wallet name with a comma (no space).
 You can keep the rest of the configuration body the same, only the `ExchangeWallets=` setting needs to be updated (unless adding new support).
     * Example: `ExchangeWallets=BLOCK,LTC,BTC,SYS,DGB`
 1. Restart the Blocknet wallet or use the [dxLoadXBridgeConf](https://api.blocknet.org/#dxloadxbridgeconf) command (from either the Debug Console or the command line) to load the updated settings.
-1. Use `servicenodesendping` to propogate these new settings to the network immediately or wait up to 3 minutes for this to happen automatically.
+1. Use `servicenodesendping` to propagate these new settings to the network immediately or wait up to 3 minutes for this to happen automatically.
 1. You can view the blockchains you are supporting with the `dxGetLocalTokens` command.